 - How do you introduce an entrepreneurial mindset throughout your organization?

-The core three-week module combines real-time, faculty-led lectures with hands-on innovation challenges.
-You’ll also have other opportunities to engage directly with Stanford GSB faculty and peers through ice breakers, office hours, Q&A, coffee chats, and sessions to capture your learnings.
+The program combines faculty-led lectures with hands-on experience.
+During the program, you’ll collaborate with peers and apply the frameworks you learn to real-world innovation challenges.
+You’ll also have other opportunities to exchange ideas with Stanford GSB faculty and peers through ice breakers, Q&A, and other activities throughout the week.

 Below are just a few of the sessions you’ll attend as part of the program.

-The most common and substantial barriers to entrepreneurship and innovation within large organizations will be examined in this session.
+In this session, we will examine the most common and substantial barriers to entrepreneurship and innovation within large organizations.
 These include factors such as internal organization challenges, restrictive decision-making processes, missing competencies (such as the ability to evaluate innovation), institutional and individual attitudes toward risk, organizational politics, and more.
 You will then identify the set of tools required for overcoming these challenges.